cacton77/cacton77/README.md

 Years ago, while teaching sailing on Lake Washington, I dreamed of a sailboat that could gracefully react to shifting winds and navigate between points without a crew.
 For my capstone mechatronics design course at Berkeley I got the chance to lead a team of my peers in realizing this dream.

+Things I learned from this project:

+* Designing custom systems and selecting parts according to load specifications
+* Designing and 3D Printing parts for a custom sensor
+* Integrating multiple sensors into a subsystem used for control of an airfoil
+* Communication between I2C and SPI devices and microprocessors

 > ![Full Assembly](https://github.com/cacton77/Autonomous-Sailboat/blob/main/autonomous_sailboat_assembly.stl)

 > ![Anemometer](https://github.com/cacton77/Autonomous-Sailboat/blob/main/anemometer.stl)